IndUni fonts

 IndUni-P.zip contains fonts based on URW++'s Palatino-lookalike;

-IndUni-T.zip contains fonts based on URW++'s Times-lookalike;
+IndUni-T.zip contains fonts based on URW++'s Times-lookalike.

-In addition, the file IndUni-CMono.zip contains Windows/Linux versions of Courier-like fonts that are monospaced (this can only be achieved by omitting the double-width characters kh-underbar, Kh-underbar and KH-underbar); the file IndUni-CMono.dfont contains the same fonts for Mac OS X. These fonts may be found useful with programs such as terminal emulators that require fixed-pitch fonts.
+In addition, the file IndUni-CMono.zip contains Courier-like fonts that are monospaced (this can only be achieved by omitting the double-width characters kh-underbar, Kh-underbar and KH-underbar).
+These fonts may be found useful with programs such as terminal emulators that require fixed-pitch fonts.

 The file IndUni.def contains a list of the special characters contained in the fonts.

-Please email any problems to jds10@cam.ac.uk.
+Please email any problems to John Smith: jds10 <at> cam.ac.uk.

-Back to John Smith's home page
+Back to home page